MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwunregister.md

 }
 ```

 The CTRPP-generated Unregister function will be named *Prefix*Unregister*CounterSet*. *Prefix* is usually blank, but may be present if the `-prefix` parameter was used on the CTRPP command-line. *CounterSet* is the name of the counterset, as specified in the manifest.
-Note that the function references `MyCounterset`, which is a global variable that holds the counterset registration handle initialized by the CTRPP-generated Register\*\*\* function.
+Note that the function references a *Counterset* variable (`MyCounterset` in the example), which is a global variable that holds the counterset registration handle initialized by the CTRPP-generated Register\*\*\* function.

 ## -see-also